 Based on the papers, and in some cases personal interviews at science fairs, a group of water professionals will identify the best water-related science project from each state.
-Most state winners will be announced online at www.sjwp.org during the first week of May, 2014.
+Most state winners will be announced online at www.sjwp.org during the first full week of May, 2015.

 State winners will receive an all-expense-paid trip the national SJWP competition, and must be available to attend the national competition on June 13-14, 2014.

 *State deadlines may vary.
 For specific information on your state, consult the State Deadlines and Awards List .

 Entry Deadline: Saturday, May 16, 2015 (State Winners Only)

 Prior to national competition, SJWP state winners must modify their written research papers to meet the National Paper Guidelines, and submit them electronically no later than Saturday, May 16, 2015.

 To be eligible to compete at the national level, state winners must be able to attend the onsite U.S. competition in Herndon, Virginia, June 19-20, 2015.
 In Herndon, students will participate in a two-day, all-expenses-paid program, during which they will display and present their projects to a panel of distinguished judges.